akserg/angular.dart.ui/README.md

 Port of Angular-UI to Dart.

-Look at [Demo](http://akserg.github.io/angular.dart.ui.demo/index.html) page for [Angular-UI](https://github.com/akserg/angular.dart.ui) project.
+Look at [Demo](http://akserg.github.io/angular.dart.ui.demo/index.html) page for this project.

-You may be interesting in check out [Material Design Theme at this link](http://akserg.github.io/angular.dart.material.demo).
+You may be interesting in check out [Material Design Theme](http://akserg.github.io/angular.dart.material.demo) for this project.

 ##Bootstrap directives and components